 Closing your company over IR35 reform: six steps if you must shut

-The IR35 reform of April 2017 is set to be extended to the private sector on April 6th 2020, so almost three years after it was introduced to the public sector.
+The IR35 reform of April 2017 is set to be extended to the private sector on April 6th 2021, so almost four years after it was introduced to the public sector.

 Why?
 Well, the Treasury claims to have raised £550m in Income Tax and National Insurance Contributions (NIC) within the first 12 months of enforcing the measure, in a bid to actively tackle ‘disguised employment’ at taxpayer-funded bodies.